GeowazM/The-Network-of-UNESCO-Sites_Changes-Patterns-visualized-with-Cartograms/README.md

 <br/>

-### Excersice 5
+### Exercise 5
-Follow the steps in excersice 2 to install the [*cartogram3*](https://plugins.qgis.org/plugins/cartogram3/) plugin.
+Follow the steps in Exercise 2 to install the [*cartogram3*](https://plugins.qgis.org/plugins/cartogram3/) plugin.
 Use the World Heritage in Danger file to calculate a cartogram.
 Generate a cartogram with the iterator 5, 10 and 15.

 #### a) What's the advantages and challenges of the iterator?​
 #### b) Which continent show the most World Heritage in danger?